benevensen/cuHacking-2021/README.md

 3) Locations are identified with NLTK and removed and three fake options are added with large US cities.

 To emphasize, 1 real option and 3 fake options are generated and passed to the frontend which then quizzes the individual.

+## Running the code
+* Run the back end by running the __main__.py
+* The front end can be deployed using any cdn as it's a static project